Nicholas A. Carlough B.A., B.S. Founded IOAE in 2016

-Fractal Emergent Settlement Architecture (FESA) is a settlement system architecture plan developed by IOaE for a settlement system based upon a single structural module with nearly infinite scaleability.
+Fractal Emergent Settlement Architecture (FESA) is a settlement system architecture plan developed by Nicholas A. Carlough.
+FESA is based upon a single structural module (Cell) with nearly infinite scale-ability designed as a shell for the propagation of soil based closed socio-ecological life support system (SELSS).
 FESA expands along a fractal pattern using a standardized construction modules and layout, minimizing diversity of necessary manufacturing and maintenance infrastructure.
-The FESA system is intended to contain a soil based closed socio-ecological life support system (CsELSS).

-A CsELSS is essentially a walled garden within which a human population can sustain itself indefinitely as an integrated function of its host ecological complexity.
-A CsELSS is not just a home for humans supported by ecological systems (Closed Ecological Life Support system CELSS), but a home for a whole Gaian system within which the day today life of its human inhabitants is fully integrated with the ecological system itself, an organism in its own right.
-The fractal nature of the FESA combined with CsELSS ensures a uniform environment within which Gaian ecology can grow and evolve over time.
+A SELSS is essentially a garden within which a human population can sustain itself indefinitely as an integrated function of its host ecological complexity.
+A SELSS is not just a home for humans supported by ecological systems (Closed Ecological Life Support system CELSS), but a home for a complex ecological system within which the day today life of its human inhabitants is fully integrated with the ecological system itself, an organism in its own right.
+The fractal nature of the FESA combined with SELSS ensures a uniform environment within which ecological complexity can grow and evolve over time.
 By this method, a FESA can theoretically span an entire planetary surface and thrive doing so.

 Structure and Function